eversonscherrer/wtestbeds2022/README.md

 ````

 # Launch the Topology
-Now it's time to run the topology, to execute it, download all the hardware and software files that are in the repository, in the same folder.
+Now it's time to run the topology, to run it, download all the hardware and software files that are in the repository, in the same folder.

+**Note**
+To orchestrate the execution of the topology we use tmux, if you don't have it installed, remember to install it.